devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 ## Development notes
 - Static files are served from `static/` and templates from `templates/`.
 - The app caches data for a configurable TTL to limit repeated downloads of the CSV.

+## Telegram bot
+A companion Telegram bot (`telegram_bot.py`) lets ambassadors interact via chat.
+Set `TELEGRAM_BOT_TOKEN` in your environment and run the bot to allow ambassadors to register via direct message using `/register <email>` or log in with `/checkin <email>`.
+Using `/register` in a group triggers a DM prompt; if the bot cannot DM you, it will ask publicly to message @xChiefMod_bot directly.
+During registration, the bot collects a password, Telegram username, and wallet address.
+After checking in, ambassadors can update their wallet with `/wallet`.